 Regular destinations of disclosed data

-The register and applicant information can only be accessed by Fluido personnel involved in the recruitment and selection processes, and possible recruitment agencies helping with the process.
+The register and applicant information can only be accessed by Fluido personnel involved in the recruitment and selection processes and possible recruitment agencies helping with the process.

 Data will be located within the European Union.
-Processing of personal data may also take place within other companies in the Fluido group and therefore the data may be transferred to and/or accessed by other companies belonging to the Fluido group globally.
+Processing of personal data may also take place within other companies in the Fluido group, and therefore the data may be transferred to and/or accessed by other companies belonging to the Fluido group globally.

 Your personal data listed above will generally not be transferred to a third country.
 In some cases, your personal data may be transferred or allowed access to countries located outside of the EU, for which data protection legislation may differ from that of the EU or UK, i.e. to Infosys main offices located in India and third-party servers in the USA, for the purposes of the recruitment process of the Infosys Group.
-We shall take the necessary steps to ensure confidentiality and security of the transferred data.
-We have in particular implemented the following safeguards: Standard Contractual Clauses (Art.
+We shall take the necessary steps to ensure the confidentiality and security of the transferred data.
+We have, in particular, implemented the following safeguards: Standard Contractual Clauses (Art.
 46 para.
 2 lit. c) GDPR).

 If your application for employment is unsuccessful (including when the role which you applied for is not available), we will hold your data on file for 12 months.
 At the end of that period, your data is deleted or destroyed (unless we need to retain it for longer to exercise or defend any legal claims).

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which employee data is held will be provided to you in a separate privacy notice.